 Dean & DeLuca originated in September 1977 when Joel Dean, Giorgio DeLuca, and Jack Ceglic opened their first grocery store in an industrial space on Prince Street in Soho, Manhattan.
 During the 1970s and ‘80s, cultural icons from Robert De Niro to Donald Judd discovered a unique selection of food from around the world at the legendary New York gourmet market.
 Through its relentless exploration and inventive definition of culinary trends, it acquired a legendary status as one of New York’s iconic food institutions and leading international curator of fine food.
-Dean & DeLuca once again forays into the territory of discovery and exploration with the opening of STAGE, Ole Scheeren’s vision for a chef-led eatery design that celebrates food as a profound cultural and social experience.
+Dean & DeLuca once again forays into the territory of discovery and exploration with STAGE, Ole Scheeren’s vision for a chef-led eatery design that celebrates food as a profound cultural and social experience.

 With the introduction of a chef-led eatery concept, Dean & DeLuca expands its existing gourmet market offering to create a new ‘small format’ that aims to offer high-quality food to a sophisticated audience.

 A glowing, pristine object of polished stainless steel is placed in the center of the space: a theatrical STAGE for the presentation and celebration of food.

 Instead of a merely utilitarian sales and display counter pushed against the perimeter wall, the STAGE is a central platform for social interaction around the making and consumption of food.

 The continuous discovery of ingredients and the visual experience of the staff’s mastery in preparing the fresh delicacies change the perspective of fast food retail and redefine the relationship between customer and product.

 The space is given a focal point, and the STAGE becomes the central energy center for a theatrical interplay of ‘actors’ and ‘audience’.